Affiliate links on Android Authority may earn us a commission. Learn more.

 Attachments [Gmail Attach] may have a few snags, however.
 Some users have said that the app is unable to attach and send files around 45 MB in size.
 Though, this is most likely not the app’s fault at all, since Google has set a 25-megabyte file size limit for Gmail attachments.
 (Take note, though, that if the recipient uses an email service that limits attachment file size to less than 25 MB, the recipient may not be able to receive the message and attachment.)

-Despite this, Attachments [Gmail Attach] is a good app to have when you’d like to send files directly from your Android device in a single email.
+Despite this, Attachments [Gmail Attach] (no longer available) is a good app to have when you’d like to send files directly from your Android device in a single email.

-If you’d like to be able to sending several files in a single email, get Attachments [Gmail Attach] today from the Google Play Store.
+If you’d like to be able to sending several files in a single email, get Attachments [Gmail Attach] (no longer available) today from the Google Play Store.